-Summary
+Summary of Delivery

 We need to respond to stakeholder feedback and the changing energy landscape to ensure that Black Start service provision is fit for the future.
 To do this, we need to be more transparent, introduce competition, and reduce and remove barriers to entry to enable wider participation.
-The Black Start Strategy and Procurement Methodology, in conjunction with the Restoration Roadmap May 2018 and Forward plan 2020-21 documents are our approach to achieving this.
+The Black Start Strategy and Procurement Methodology, in conjunction with the RIIO-2 Business Plan 2021-23 are our approach to achieving this.